dhayanesh/llm-quantization/analysis_summary.md

 | **FP8-W8A8** | 44.87 | 1.00x (similar) | 30.25 GiB |

 **Key Observations:**
-- Peak memory usage is consistent across all configurations (~45 GB)
+- Peak memory usage is consistent across all configurations due to vLLM pre-allocation(~45 GB)
-- Quantization primarily improves compute efficiency, not memory footprint in this setup
 - INT4 models have slightly more KV cache available (33.4 GiB vs 30.0 GiB for INT8)
-- Memory savings from weight quantization are offset by runtime overhead and KV cache requirements

 ---